warppoint42/PacThink/README.md

 # PacThink

-MU 257 project to create PacMan using a biofeedback controller
+MU 257 (Neuroplasticity and Music Gaming) project to create 2D-PacMan using the NeuroSky biofeedback controller